 - Recommended packing for this recipe: PET bottle clear or PET bottle amber with pump

-- Before you start, make a 20% citric acid solution by dissolving 1 ml citric acid in 4 ml of water.
+- If you are using Lactic acid as pH ajuster, you can skip this step.
+If you are using Citric acid, follow these instructions: before you start, make a 20% citric acid solution by dissolving 1 ml citric acid in 4 ml of water.
 This solution will be used at the end to adjust the pH of the emulsion.
 Reserve it for now.

 - Using the small bow, and the digital scale, measure all the ingredients from Phase B, and add them, one by one, to the double boiler.